The Railroad Museum of Pennsylvania welcomes all visitors and seeks to provide reasonable accommodations

 The ENTRANCE to the Railroad Museum of Pennsylvania is located along Route 741, directly across from the Strasburg Railroad.
 From the lower parking lot on the east side of the building, there is a flat walkway leading up to the main entrance.

-SERVICE and EMOTIONAL SUPPORT ANIMALS are permitted.
-This includes those animals in training, in accordance to federal and state policies.
-Approval for entry is at the discretion of the staff.
+SERVICE ANIMALS are permitted.
+This includes those service animals in training, in accordance to federal and state policies.
+Regarding EMOTIONAL SUPPORT ANIMALS, approval for entry is at the discretion of the staff.

 The Railroad Museum of Pennsylvania is a participant in the MUSEUMS FOR ALL program, and as such discounted admission ($2 per person) is available for any visitor who has an ACCESS or EBT card and a valid state ID.